What is Chapter 11 bankruptcy?

 Many of the Chapter 11 cases filed in Kansas are filed by individuals.
 There are far too many reasons to list for individuals to file Chapter 11.
 However, they fall into three basic categories.

 First, individuals with sole proprietorship businesses frequently need to reorganize the business.
 Chapter 11 allows individuals to do this while continuing to operate their businesses free from the interference of a court appointed trustee (in most cases).

 Second, individuals with unusually large asset bases or sole proprietorship businesses may need to liquidate under Chapter 11.
 Unlike Chapter 7 liquidation, where a court-appointed trustee controls the sale of assets, Chapter 11 allows the debtor to control the order and time frame for the liquidation of their assets in order to satisfy creditors.
 This can result in greater liquidation prices and the retention of assets necessary for the debtor’s continued viability.

 Third, some individuals are ineligible for Chapters 7 or 13 due to high income and large amounts of debt, respectively.
 For them, Chapter 11 is the only option.
-Eron Law has experience with these types of Chapter 11 cases and understands how to keep costs down in “consumer 11’s.”
+Prelle Eron & Bailey has experience with these types of Chapter 11 cases and understands how to keep costs down in “consumer 11’s.”